-When funding appeared for the project, the Shulgins' trusted assistants, gregM and Tania, began the labor-intensive process of redacting the names of individuals whose privacy should be protected.
-As the project evolves, more printed materials from Sasha and Ann's files were scanned and published.
+When the archiving project began, the Shulgins' trusted assistants, gregM and Tania, began redacting the names of individuals whose privacy should be protected.
+As the project evolved, more printed materials from Sasha and Ann's files were scanned and published.
 Erowid volunteers worked to transcribe hard-to-read texts and edit lab book images to improve readability.
 Trusted volunteers from the psychedelic community (experts in the field) have contributed their time to helping analyze, sort, and process the diverse collection.